Nadine Schön: Member of the German Parliament, 2009–2025

 Schön became a member of the German Bundestag in the 2009 federal elections.
 Between 2009 and 2013, she served on the Committee on Economic Affairs and Technology and the Committee on Family Affairs, Senior Citizens, Women and Youth.
 In this capacity, she was her parliamentary group's rapporteur on gender equality and the validation of foreign studies and degrees.

 In the negotiations to form a Grand Coalition of Chancellor Angela Merkel's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democrats (SPD) following the 2013 German elections, Schön was part of the CDU/CSU delegation in the working group on digital policy, led by Dorothee Bär and Brigitte Zypries.
 In 2014, she was appointed deputy chairperson of the CDU/CSU parliamentary group in charge of digital policy as well as family affairs, senior citizens, women and youth.

 Following the 2017 elections, Schön succeeded Peter Altmaier as chair of the Bundestag group of CDU parliamentarians from Saarland.
 In the negotiations to form another coalition government under Merkel, she was again part of the working group on digital policy, this time led by Bär, Helge Braun and Lars Klingbeil.

 Together with Roland Heintze, Daniel Günther, Andreas Jung, David McAllister, Antje Tillmann and Oliver Wittke, Schön co-chaired the CDU’s 2018 national convention in Hamburg.

 After having initially failed to get re-elected in the 2021 German federal election, Schön retained her seat when Annegret Kramp-Karrenbauer resigned from the Bundestag two weeks after the election.
 Ahead of the Christian Democrats’ leadership election in 2022, Schön publicly endorsed Helge Braun to succeed Armin Laschet as the party’s chair and joined his campaign team.

 Schön supported Markus Söder as the Christian Democrats' joint candidate to succeed Chancellor Angela Merkel in the 2021 national elections.

 In July 2024, Schön announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.

+Later career

+In 2025, Schön was appointed by Federal Minister for Education, Family Affairs, Senior Citizens, Women and Youth Karin Prien to serve as co-chair – alongside Olaf Köller – of the Commission on Child and Youth Protection in the Digital World.